-Details of Risk Res sidua l Risk Actio ons Risk No. Risk Description Trigger Result Owner Key Controls/Mitigation Probability Impact Score Description Action Owner Target Date Revised Target Date Action Owner Acronyms explained Comments Failure to have clear political direction, vision, priorities, and outcomes in the Business Plan.
+Version Date: December 2016 Details of Risk al Risk Actic ons : Risk Description Trigger Result Owner Key Controls/Mitigation Probability Impact Score Description Action Owner Target Date Revised Target Date Action Status Action Owner Acronyms explained Comments a Failure to produce a robust and secure Business Plan over the next 5 years Failure to have clear political direction, vision, priorities, and outcomes in the Business Plan.
 Failure to plan effectively to achieve necessary efficiency savings and service transformation.
-Unfavourable result of negotiations with Government about settlement Worsening Pension Fund deficit Legislative changes add unforeseen pressures to Council savings targets The Council lacks clear direction for resource use and either over-spends, requiring the need for reactive savings during the life of the plan, or spends limited resources unwisely, to the detriment of local communities.
+Unfavourable result of negotiations with Government about settlement Worsening Pension Fund deficit Legislative changes add unforeseen pressures to Council savings targets 1.
+The Council lacks clear direction for resource use and either over-spends, requiring the need for reactive savings during the life of the plan, or spends limited resources unwisely, to the detriment of local communities.
 Robust political leadership, strong vision, clear priorities and policies, developed through councillor engagement Robust engagement with members of CLT and Councillors through the Business Planning process timetable, to ensure greater crossorganisational challenge and development of options.
-4. Review how CFA can better- integrate planning cycle with partners ED CFA Jun-16 G Executive Director, Children, Families and Adults This has been discussed at the Public Services Board multiple times over the summer and autumn 2016.
+Full consultation with public, partners and businesses during planning process, including thorough use of data research and business intelligence to inform the planning process Stronger links with service planning across the Council seeking to transform large areas of spend.
+Business Planning process requires early identification of possible impacts of legislative changes, as details emerge A working party is exploring alternatives to the existing business planning process Capital Programme Board - robust management of the delivery of capital elements of the Business Plan CFA savings tracker in place and reviewed by the CFA Performance Board monthly and weekly at the working group An 'in-year savings tracker' in place to enable SMT to strengthen performance management of the delivery of the Business Plan Business Case process in place as part of the development of savings proposals for the Business Plan 4 4.
+Review how CFA can better- integrate planning cycle with- partners Jun-16 Executive Director, Children, Families and Adults This has been discussed at the Public Services Board multiple times over the summer and autumn 2016.
 Furthermore, as part of the corporate business planning process this year we are finalising a document that sets out all of the draft proposals across CCC which can be shared with members (to discuss with Parish Councils) and partners.
-1a Failure to produce a robust and secure Business Plan over the next 5 years CD CS&T 3.
-Full consultation with public, partners and businesses during planning process, including thorough use of data research and business intelligence to inform the planning process 4.
-Stronger links with service planning across the Council seeking to transform large areas of spend.
-5. Business Planning process requires early identification of possible impacts of legislative changes, as details emerge 6.
-A working party is exploring alternatives to the existing business planning process 7.
-Capital Programme Board - robust management of the delivery of capital elements of the Business Plan 8.
-CFA savings tracker in place and reviewed by the CFA Performance Board monthly and weekly at the working group 9.
-An 'in-year savings tracker' in place to enable SMT to strengthen performance management of the delivery of the Business Plan 10.
-Business Case process in place as part of the development of savings proposals for the Business Plan 4 4 16 efficiency savings and service transformation.
-2. Assumptions in existing Business Plan regarding the wider economic The Council is unable to achieve required savings and fails to meet statutory responsibilities or budget targets; need for reactive in-year savings; adverse effect on delivery of outcomes for communities Robust service planning; priorities cascaded through management teams and through appraisal process Strategy in place to communicate vision and plan throughout the organisation Performance Management 4.
-Review how CFA can better- integrate planning cycle with- partners 6.
+2. Assumptions in existing Business Plan regarding savings and fails to meet statutory responsibilities or budget targets; need 1.
+Robust service planning; priorities cascaded through management teams and through appraisal process 2.
+Strategy in place to communicate vision and plan throughout the organisation 3.
+Performance Management 4.
+Review how CFA can better integrate planning cycle with partners 6.
 Work is ongoing on resolving issues with CCG over jointly funded packages of support (CHC, section 41 and section 117).
 Further action will be taken if back payments cannot be secured.
-SD OPMI Jun-16 i Sep-16 G Service Director Children's Social Care This is being taken forward with Health through the System Transformation Programme which is establishing principles and proposals This action is still underway, and is being closely overseen by Adults Committee.
+Apr-17 Service Director Children's Social Care This is being taken forward with Health through the System Transformation Programme which is establishing principles and proposals This action is still underway, and is being closely overseen by Adults Committee.
 On CHC assessments, we have agreed an action plan with CCG for all assessments to have been completed by 1 April.
 We will review in Feb / Mar 2017 whether this deadline will be met.
 On other outstanding areas, we have now exhausted attempts at negotiation between officers and LGSS Law and PCC Law are seeking legal opinion.